Scholarship recipients

 He is truly grateful to be a recipient of the Michael Wassmer Foundation Scholarship, and the kind individuals behind this scholarship could not have helped him more with his dreams and goals.
 He is honored and is still wearing the Wassmer Foundation hat!

-Phoenix Unzueta – Class of 2024
+Phoenix Unzueta –

-Maggie Walker Governor’s School
+Maggie L. Walker Governor’s School

 Georgetown University